rubailly/visa-apiMicroservice/README.md

 ![Introduction to Visa Direct](/vd_overview.jpg)

-The innovation race is on in the financial services industry globally and it has manifested itself through the proliferation of Open API portals.
+The innovation race is on in the Financial services industry globally and it has manifested itself through the proliferation of Open API portals.

 Networks, processors and banks are launching developer portals and inviting all developers to explore their Open APIs to build